mreid/markreidname-hakyll/work/vita/short.md

 ## Selected Refereed Publications

-&nbsp;

-:    I have published a total of 2 book chapters, 4 journal articles,
-     16 conference papers, and 5 workshop submissions.
+I have published 2 book chapters, 4 journal articles, 17 conference papers, and 5 refereed workshop submissions.

+There are currently three main strands to my research output, as summarised by the selected papers below:

+* Understanding theoretically how loss functions -- that is, the way predictions are assessed in forecasting problems -- affect whether or not learning can be done efficiently [JMLR 2012, NIPS 2012].

+* Characterising and relating various measures of uncertainty in terms of their geometric properties, such as convexity
+	[JMLR 2011, ICML 2012, NIPS 2011].
+This had led to the closing of a 40 year old open problem concerning tight bounds between information theoretic measures [COLT 2009].

+* More recently, demonstrating that a particular class of automatic pricing mechanisms in prediction markets are equivalent to a class of learning/optimisation algorithm [NIPS 2012].

+<div class="break"></div>

 ### Journal Articles
 <div class="section">